 See in Glossary.

-See in Glossary faces that are close together but separate from each other as being separate in lightmap space; the edges of these Meshes are called “seams”.
-Seams are ideally invisible, but they can sometimes appear to have hard edges depending on the light.
+See in Glossary faces that are close together but separate from each other as being separate in lightmap space; the edges of these meshes are called “seams”.
+Ideally, seams are invisible; however, they can sometimes appear to have hard edges.
 This is because the GPU cannot blend texel values between charts that are separated in the lightmap.

-Seam stitching fixes these issues.
+Seam stitching fixes this issue.
 When you enable seam stitching, Unity does extra computations to amend the lightmap to improve each seam’s appearance.
 Stitching is not perfect, but it often improves the final result substantially.
 Seam stitching takes extra time during baking due to extra calculations Unity makes, so Unity disables it by default.